leoarnold/puppet-cups/README.md

 * `confdir`: The fully qualified directory (without trailing slash) for the CUPS configuration files.
 Defaults to `/etc/cups`.

+* `debug_logging`: Boolean value to enable or disable debug logging to the error log file.

 * `default_queue`: The name of the default destination for all print jobs.
   Requires the catalog to contain a `cups_queue` resource with the same name.